cnoe-io/idpbuilder/README.md

 Internal development platform binary launcher.

-> **WORK IN PROGRESS**: This tool is in a pre-release stage and is under active development.

 ## About

 Spin up a complete internal developer platform using industry standard technologies like Kubernetes, Argo, and backstage with only Docker required as a dependency.